 Listed below are some of the many advantages of roll forming:

-- A favourable ratio of section modulus to profile weight (high load capacity)
+- A favourable ratio of section modulus to profile weight (high load capacity).

 - Excellent for integrating pre- and post operating steps such as punching, perforating, deep-drawing or roll bending ("sweeping" and "curving").
-Processes such as welding or cross section measurements can also be easily integrated within the system.
+Processes such as welding or cross section measurements can also be easily integrated with the system.

 - The usability of different materials (steel, non-ferrous metals) with different surfaces - up to coated sheets.

 - The process can manufacture almost all sheet metal thicknesses - from 0.1 mm to 20 mm and more).